usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

   </div>

 #### <a name="lusa"></a>5.1.2.1 Look-up Secret Authenticators
-CSPs creating look-up secret authenticators SHALL use an approved random bit generator [SP 800-90Ar1](SP800-90Ar1) to generate the list of secrets and SHALL deliver the authenticator securely to the subscriber.
+CSPs creating look-up secret authenticators SHALL use an approved random bit generator [[SP 800-90Ar1]](SP800-90Ar1) to generate the list of secrets and SHALL deliver the authenticator securely to the subscriber.
 Look-up secrets SHALL have at least 64 bits of entropy or SHALL have at least 20 bits of entropy if the number of failed authentication attempts is limited as described in [Section 5.2.2](#throttle).

 Look-up secrets MAY be distributed by the CSP in person, by postal mail to the subscriber's address of record, or by online distribution.
 If distributed online, look-up secrets SHALL be distributed over a secure channel in accordance with the post-enrollment binding requirements in [Section 6.1.2](#post-enroll-bind).